 So theoretically, Apple would lose nearly half of its value overnight if some bizarre trademark dispute meant that Apple could no longer sell under the name “Apple,” use the logo, similar graphics or the website / domain names, and not use any other brands (such as iPhone, or Macbook) as well.

 Article of note: Is the NRA the Mythical Negative Equity Brand?

 Theoretically, Apple could close up shop and sell or license it’s brand for $233.7 B dollars, but you may rightly question that.
 If Apple wasn’t making its products with its technology and talents, would it still be an Apple product?
 You would be right to say no. Brand equity is entwined with every other component of a company’s value.
 Companies are gestalt; they are their complete whole, inherently indivisible.
 This doesn’t stop companies licensing their brand to good and bad consequences.

-The value I used for Apple’s brand is on Fortune’s list of most valuable brands, where Apple typically lives at the top.
+The value I used for Apple’s brand is on Interbrand’s list of the 100 most valuable brands, where Apple typically lives at the top.
 Fortune’s methodology to assigned a figure to the brand value is to take the market cap of a company, subtract away all other assets and liabilities and multiply an index based on industry to account for the customers of different types products being more or less brand loyal.
 This methodology isn’t perfect, but none are.
 I am hoping that evaluating data with artificial intelligence will get us closer to true brand value in the future.

 Another article of note: What is Brand Awareness?